Welcome Act Six Scholars

 • Support and inspire by providing strong campus support, ongoing leadership development and vocational connections to inspire scholars to serve their home communities.

 Act Six alumni continue their leadership once they step foot into their communities.
-Eighty percent of Act Six scholars earn their bachelor’s degrees within six years, more than double the rate for low-income, first-generation students nationwide.
+Eighty percent of Act Six scholars earn their bachelor’s degrees within six years or less, more than double the rate for low-income, first-generation students nationwide.
 Nearly two-thirds of the program’s graduates are working or serving in their home communities.
 Among alumni who have been out of college for three or more years, 31 percent have earned a postgraduate degree or credential.

 Following the celebrations, scholars begin an intensive six-month training program that involves weekly meetings with Act Six staff, retreats and campus visits.